-- The approved length of use: Skyla is effective for up to three years–Mirena for five.
+- The approved length of use: Mirena is effective for up to five years, Skyla is effective for up to three, Liletta for up to five, and Kyleena also for up to five .
 Since all four release a progestogen, they may lead to lighter and shorter periods — or no period at all.

-The other IUD option is the copper IUD, brand name ParaGard.
+The other IUD option is the copper IUD (brand name: ParaGard).
 It works by releasing copper ions into your cervix — no hormones here.
-Copper makes your uterus a pretty hostile environment for sperm.
-Your cervix begins to produce a thick mucus that sperm can’t navigate navigate through to get to your egg.
+Copper makes your uterus a pretty hostile environment for sperm for up to 10 years.
+Your cervix begins to produce a thick mucus that sperm can’t navigate through to get to your egg.

 Okay so which IUD to choose?
 Let’s talk side effects first.

 The fine print

 IUDs are not the magical answer (even if they might seem that way) — they do have listed side effects.
 Paragard lays out side effects like anemia, backaches (interesting), cramping, irregular periods, and pelvic inflammatory disease (pelvic infection).
 Although there aren’t hormonal side effects, women report heavier periods and cramping with this bad boy.
 Mirena, Skyla, Liletta, and Kyleena all cite risks of nausea, ovarian cysts, and mood changes.